samsung-cnct/kraken/README.md

 ```
 which will create a file at `${HOME}/.kraken/config.yaml`

-Or you may specify a path for the file with:
+Or you may specify a path with:
 ```
 ./k2cli generate ${HOME}/k2configs/
 ```